hamidahoderinwale/astro_site/src/pages/posts/100-questions.md

 28. If a latte is coffee with milk.
 Would a single drop of coffee make a cup of milk, a latte?
 29. Why are physicists among the best writers that I have encountered.
 From Feynman to James Jean, prose is prolific among the rotators of physical matter.
 30. How are abrahamic prayers constructed.
 Is it a matter of mimetics that some have staying power?
 Survival of the ones with the most alteration lol
-31. What is the tipping point for free-riding causing market failure for Netflix subscriptions.
+31. At what point does free-riding lead to market failure for Netflix subscriptions?
+(I'm still salty smh)
 32. Do we need to redefine our sense of purpose in the age of GPT?
 I always thought that I could lead a life of servitude to replace my guilt and dread.
 Do I just wallow on abundance in a post-scarcity world?
 33. What’s the best minimal closet that I can make?
 What would the MVP for my closet look like that would be appropriate for 90% of situations.
 34. What traits could you identify in kindergarten that would assess how strong a philosopher they would be in the future?